sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - Wide Open Throttle: 12.5 AFR
 - Acceleration 12 AFR

-During idle, 14.7 would be great, but for a ex-choke setup, it might be a little too lean for the car on cold start resulting in longer starts.
+During idle, 14.7 would be great, but for an ex-choke setup, it might be a little too lean for the car on a cold start resulting in longer starts.
 13.5 will give you more leeway with the richer mixture.
 After getting the car warmed up, cruising at 14 reaches a balance between efficiency and power.
 Average power and average efficiency.
 This is where we will spend most of our time driving anyways, so this is our next critical circuit.
 Following cruising, Wide Open Throttle or WOT is our next focus.
 We will spend far less time in WOT, so tune to your preference.
 For solid, max power at WOT, 12.5 will suffice.
 Finally, during acceleration, 12 AFR will provide us with the highest amount of torque and power.

 You may want to tune for drivability or power, so adjust it as necessary.
 However, tune for reliability first.
 We need to establish a proper baseline for the car before going crazy.
 With all this talk about the baseline, how do you actually get there?

-The process of tuning your carbs can go two ways: spark plug chopping and using an AFR gauge.
-I highly, highly recommend using an AFR gauge.
+The process of tuning your carbs can go two ways: (spark) plug chops and AFR gauges.
+Of the two, I recommend buying an AFR gauge.

+#### Plug chops

 Checking your spark plugs every so often on a drive up and down the street gets old really quick when trying to tune your carbs.
 The process starts with fresh, clean spark plugs and a drivable car.
 Drive up and down the street for about 5-10 minutes and promptly after going for a drive, stop and kill the car, and immediately check your spark plugs.
 All of them.
 You need to inspect and compare each cylinder's spark plugs and determine if the mixture is too lean, too rich, or just enough.
 After driving, you make some adjustments based on the results and then you start all over again.
 Drive.
 Stop.
 Check.
 Adjust.
 It's a very tedious and time-consuming task that most people do not have the time and patience for.
 However, it is not totally useless.